goldbarth/SolarSystem/docs/en/README.md

 For this purpose, the gravitational constant `G`, the mass `M`, the distance `R` and the distance squares `SqrR` are calculated to determine the gravitational acceleration.

-The gravitational acceleration is calculated for each celestial body and summed to obtain the total acceleration.
+The gravitational acceleration is calculated for each celestial body and summed to get the total acceleration.

 Next, we add the function `GetCelestialObjectRegistry` to get and initialize the `CelestialBodyRegistry`.